rocknrollMarc/testingN/nuke/readme.md

 Mail functionality
 So Mailcatcher will allow you to run a local smtp server and verify what was sent.
 You have to configure the VM or instance to send the emails to whatever IP or localhost you are running on
+NOTE: There is a universal mailcatcher running at: